l-wagner/coffeeOnTime/frontend/README.md

     - show list of shifts and avaliable employess
     - save
     - submit
-- multiples of same tag:
+- multiples of same tag in shift?
     - buttons in dropdown? click on tag to remove tag?

 order of creation: